apache/echarts-doc/en/option/component/data-zoom.md

             type: 'slider',
             xAxisIndex: [0],
             filterMode: 'filter',   // Set as 'filter' so that the modification
-                                    // of window of xAxis willl effect the
+                                    // of window of xAxis will effect the
                                     // window of yAxis.
             start: 30,
             end: 70